 What will therapy be like with me?

 In our initial session we will explore what brought you to therapy and what you hope to gain from the experience.
-You might have a really clear idea of what you want, or you might not be sure - perhaps something doesn't feel right and you want a supportive space to explore what's going on.
+You might have a really clear idea of what you want, or you might not be sure - perhaps something doesn't feel right and you want to explore what's going on.
 I won't tell you what to do; and I won't 'fix' you either.
 I will meet you with honesty, non-judgment, and openness, in a confidential, safe and comfortable space.